-2009 Applicant Guidelines for Doctoral Programs (First Stage) of Graduate School of Information Science, Nagoya University
+2009 Applicant Guidelines for Doctoral Programs (First Stage) of Graduate School of Information Science, Nagoya University (Second Round of Admissions)

 Important Notice: The Japanese version of Applicant Guidelines for Doctoral Programs of Graduate School of Information Science, Nagoya University serves as the official guidebook.
 This English translation is provided only for applicants' convenience.
 All notions should be understood as Japanese time, currency, regulations, organizations and so on, unless otherwise specified.